web2py/py4web/apps/_dashboard/THEMES_GUIDE.md

 Backend normalization guarantees that stale values (for example removed themes) do not break rendering.
 If a stored theme is unavailable:
-1. use `AlienDark` if present
+1. use `Modern` if present
-2. otherwise use the first available theme
+2. otherwise use the first theme alphabetically
-3. otherwise fall back to `AlienDark`
+3. otherwise fall back to `Modern`

 `save_theme` also validates that the requested theme exists.